 If you are still unconvinced and you want to make ending racism your cause there is only one thing you can do about it.
 Only repeated and welcome interaction that is contrary to a persons prejudice will cause them to change their attitude.
 Darryl Davis has caused 200 Klansmen to renounce the KKK using this method.
 Which means if you’re white, shouting slogans at other white people is not your mission.
 You need to find some racists of another color to accomplish your goal, I don’t know, maybe try the Nation of Islam.

 While it’s something hard for the reader to understand, I didn’t initially begin writing this with the intention of bashing activists.
 The rough outline I drew up in my mind consisted of mentioning activists and explaining what I wanted to accomplish through networking with activist organizations, followed by the deficiencies of the two business parties agenda.
 However, this is probably more beneficial as it is more inline with the disposition of my approach to networking.
-I want to come in like Shiva to clear a path to be Brahma, and share in Vishnu.
-A Hindu reference of destroy, create, and maintain although I’m not a supporter of the religion.

 In addition to the willingness to distort to give themselves a cause, being static around things means they are often wrong even if the things they are for are good, or the things they are against are bad.
 They lack fundamental principles, and it is these principles that serve as the ethical framework for why something is good or why something is bad.
 Meaning sometimes you are for something and it is good based on most circumstances and other times it is not based on exceptional circumstances, and vice versa.
-This mode of thinking is sometimes detrimental to strategy, especially when between groups and among member you people who are subtly trying to compete for who is the most active, radical, or for the cause so to speak.
+This mode of thinking is sometimes detrimental to strategy, especially when between groups and among member you have people who are subtly trying to compete for who is the most active, radical, or for the cause so to speak.

 I looked at groups and what they are for and against and considered them to be likeminded based on principle.
 I also anticipated based on the purity of principle that these groups were honest.
-This probably serves as a part of the basis of why I have been unsuccessful in my efforts and the other portion I will address shortly.
+This probably serves as part of the basis why I have been unsuccessful in my efforts and the other portion I will address shortly.

 I have a few ideas I am pushing, but none is more significant than the Center for Economic Planning.
 If you read the home page of my website you know that a Center for Economic Planning is a solution to potentially every problem, empowering people through money with opportunity, as well as creating the opportunity to direct industry competing sums of money in politics, and to popularly decide production on a large scale.
 A CEP is in the interest of any group that has a cause, something I can demonstrate if given the proper attention.